wpengine/headless-docs/guides/getting-started/deploy-app.md

 Now you should be able to run a command without getting an error.

-Try running the `list` command to make sure.
+Try running the `list` command to make sure you do not get any errors.
 The list will be empty until you `create` an app later in the guide.

 ```
 $ wpe alpha apps list